New & Used Audi A7: In Depth

 GET A FREE PRICE QUOTE

 The Audi A7 is a five-door mid-size luxury hatchback whose design is curvier than its sibling, the A6.
-The A7 competes with other four-door coupes like the BMW 6-Series GranCoupe and the Mercedes-Benz CLS-Class.
-There are several performance-oriented versions of the A7 available, such as the speedy S7 and super fast RS7.See our 2014 Audi A7 and S7 review for detailed information including pictures, specs, and pricing.
+The A7 competes with other four-door coupes like the Mercedes CLS-Class and the BMW 6-Series GranCoupe.
+There are several performance-oriented models of the A7 available, such as the speedy S7 and super quick RS7.See our 2014 Audi A7 and S7 review for detailed information including pictures, specs, and pricing.

 No matter whether you call the Audi A7 a fastback, a four-door coupe, or a hatchback, we've found the A7 to be one of the best entries of its kind—and that's whether you go by refinement, performance, or features in addition to style.
 The sloping rear makes the A7 one the best-looking vehicles you can buy today, and it also makes it one of a small set of vehicles crafted specifically to appeal to design enthusiasts.